Skip to main content

 }

-After successfully performing the coding challenge, uou should get the following output:
+After compiling and running the code successfully, you should get the following output:

 22:55:49.395124 [INFO]: e42_xapp.c:191 NearRT-RIC Server IP Address = 10.244.0.46, PORT = 36422